RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-message-targeted-connections.md

 ![How to mass message targeted user on LinkedIn](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/How-to-message-targeted-connections.png)

 Follow these steps for sending customized message to your contacts
+1. Click on “**Message targeted users**” button from  **Linked Social Toolkit** left menu
-1. Create or select a campaign
+2. Create or select a campaign
-2. Write your message
+3. Write your message
-3. Find your targeted audience using search filters
+4. Find your targeted audience using search filters
-4. Click on "**Send**" button
+5. Click on "**Send**" button

 ## Feature explanation
 ### Create a campaign